TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 (Must be enabled via option in IH system menu, or by editing InfQuickMenuDefs.lua)

 <Ready weapon>(Right mouse or Left Trigger) to warp to last placed usermarker
-<Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but nessesary to activate the inter landingzone ride on heli)
+<Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but necesary to activate the inter landingzone ride on heli)
 <Action>(E key or Y button) to activate TSM
 <Reload>(R key or B button) to activate Free cam
 <Dash>(Shift or Left stick click) to activate Static camera